antholeole/wit-football/tutorial.md

 And we do it all safely!
 In case of an error or lack of info, we default correctly or throw errors when we can't recover.
 Wit.ai allowed us to create a safe, extensible application without worrying about every single way a human can ask something.

 Wit.ai is a powerful tool that allows us to use natural language processing to enable the user to "talk" to a computer, without worrying too much about their syntax.
 This helps provide a fluid user experience that doesn't feel like you're inputting commands into a machine.

+Wit.ai creates a fluid user experience, making it easy to use your app. {eople can enter text without needing to conform to a strict sentence structure.

+## Where to do from here?

+If you'd like to extend this app, I recommend calling the football API directly instead of using fixtures.
+Some ideas to continue practicing wit.ai with this app:
+- add more questions (intents)
+- add more teams (entites)
+- Use wit.ai's `/speech` endpoint to do speech to text.
+- call the football API directly so that your data is dynamic!